-The DriversEd.com course fee covers your online Oklahoma drivers education course, a DPS-recognized Certificate of Completion sent to you by First Class Mail, and 50 free practice permit tests to help you prepare for your written permit test.
+The DriversEd.com course fee covers your online Oklahoma drivers education course and 50 free practice permit tests to help you prepare for your written permit test.

 Once you complete the course, you also get unlimited access to the course material—that means you can review the course for as long as you need!

 You can pay online using VISA, MasterCard, American Express, or PayPal.
 You can also pay by credit card by calling our customer service at 888-651-2886.